EvaMaeRey/knitcodegetlive/README.md

 Here, using the flair strategies and code (I was blown away\!), we propose ‘return\_chunk\_code’ for general use\!

-I’m excited to use it in flipbookr (my live would have been so much better\!) and readme2pkg.
+I’m excited to use it in flipbookr (my life would have been so much better\!) and readme2pkg.

 # hesitations